Randal Grichuk Player Props: Rockies vs. Red Sox

-The Colorado Rockies, including Randal Grichuk (.256 on-base percentage in past 10 games, 119 points below season-long percentage), take on starting pitcher Kutter Crawford and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.
+The Colorado Rockies, including Randal Grichuk (.359 slugging percentage in past 10 games, including zero homers), battle starting pitcher Garrett Whitlock and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-3 with an RBI) against the Red Sox.
+In his last appearance, he racked up two hits (going 2-for-4 with a double and two RBI) against the Red Sox.

 Randal Grichuk Game Info & Props vs. the Red Sox